How to Become a Nurse

 Most of these specializations do require a certain number of hours of professional work experience, so these are typically a great way to advance your nursing career once you learn more about the type of work you want to do long term.

 Earning a certification can help you get the job you want.
 Many nursing positions specifically seek applicants with an existing certification or ask that candidates earn their certification within a few months of hire, said Goss.

 Consider a Master’s Degree

 Earning a master’s degree in nursing is another great way to advance your nursing career and stand out when seeking jobs.
-While a master’s degree is not necessary to work as a registered nurse, it can provide key knowledge and skills to help you become a nurse leader, nurse practitioner or other advanced nursing position.
+While a master’s degree is not necessary to work as a registered nurse, it can provide key knowledge and skills to help you become a nurse practitioner, nurse leader or other advanced nursing position.

 Earning a master’s degree is also helpful if you want to advance your career in a specific area of nursing.
 Some specialized nursing master's degrees include: